React Context: An Introduction

 What is React Context?

-React Context creates a direct channel for data flow, bypassing intermediate components.
+React Context creates a direct channel for data flow, bypassing intermediate components entirely.

 How to Use React Context